 Erected by Canal Society of New Jersey, New Jersey Division of Parks and Forestry.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Morris Canal (about 500 feet away, measured in a direct line); Silas Riggs House (approx. 0.3 miles away); King House Museum First Presbyterian Church at Suckasunny Plains (approx. 1.4 miles away); a different marker also named Morris Canal (approx. 1.4 miles away); Daniel Cary House - 1771 (approx. 1.9 miles away); Cary Station (approx. 2 miles away); Hugh Allen Mansion (approx. 2.6 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Morris Canal (about 500 feet away, measured in a direct line); Silas Riggs House (approx. 0.3 miles away); King House Museum (approx. 0.4 miles away); Lake Rogerene (approx. one mile away); First Presbyterian Church at Suckasunny Plains (approx. 1.4 miles away); a different marker also named Morris Canal (approx. 1.4 miles away); Lake Hopatcong Station (approx. 1.6 miles away); Daniel Cary House - 1771 (approx. 1.9 miles away).
 Touch for a list and map of all markers in Roxbury.

 More about this marker.
 The top right of the marker features two maps.
 One shows an outline of the State of New Jersey showing the locations of the Delaware & Raritan Canal and the Morris Canal with the marker's location indicated.
 Next to this is a map of the Summit Region of New Jersey, from Hackettstown to Ledgewood, showing the locations of State Parks, Municipal Parks and Greenway along the Morris Canal.

 Below the maps is a photograph of “Two mules towing a Morris Canal boat in Dover.”
 The bottom of the marker features a “profile show[ing] the changes in elevation as boats traveled through locks and over inclined planes on their route from the Delaware River to the Hudson River.”